-After the creation of a of pressure calculator Pressure units converter and an atmospheric pressure calculator Barometric leveling I wanted to know how to calculate the boiling point according to the altitude.
-I've discovered that at a higher altitude water boils at a lower temperature.
+After the creation of a pressure calculator Pressure units converter and an atmospheric pressure calculator Barometric leveling, I wanted to know how to calculate the boiling point according to the altitude.
+It is common knowledge that at higher altitudes, water boils at a lower temperature.
 But what's that temperature?

 This task consists of two stages - establish the atmospheric pressure dependence on the altitude and dependence of boiling point to pressure.

 Boiling is a phase transition of the first order(water changes its physical state from liquid to gas).

 Phase transition of the first order is described by Clapeyron equation:

 -the specific heat of the phase transition, which is numerically equal to the amount of heat received by a unit of mass for the phase transition.

 - change of the specific volume in the transition

 Clasius simplified the Clapeyron equation for the case of evaporation and sublimation, assuming that

 - The vapor obeys the law of ideal gas